MariuszMalankiewicz/cms-portfolio/README.md

 - **Frontend:** The module responsible for the user interface, built using Vue.js, TypeScript and Tailwind CSS.
 - **Backend:** The module responsible for the application logic and API, built using Laravel 11.

+## Project Requirements
+##### Node.js:
+- Version 16.x or higher (recommended)
+- npm (Node Package Manager) comes bundled with Node.js and is used to install frontend dependencies.

+##### Composer:
+- Version 2.x or higher (recommended)
+- Composer is used to install and manage PHP dependencies for the backend.

 ## Installation

 Instructions for installing and setting up the project: